 - Letter of protection: Other medical providers may be willing to wait for payment, but might request a “letter of protection.”
 This is a letter that your lawyer can send to the provider to ensure that they will be paid from your settlement with the insurance company for the other driver.
 Discuss this important decision carefully with your attorney before you sign anything or authorize your attorney to send this type of letter.

 - Medicaid: If you don’t have health insurance because you can’t work and can’t afford it, you may be eligible for Medicaid.
-You can apply for medicaid in states such as West Virginia, on-line.
+You can apply for medicaid in states such as Virginia and West Virginia online.

-While payment of bills may vary from state to state, these general guidelines may be helpful and are based on the laws in West Virginia.
+While payment of bills may vary from state to state, these general guidelines may be helpful.
 If you have questions about how you will pay your bills after an accident, please contact us and we will be happy to help you figure out how to get the medical care you need!